 Our paper is related to several strands of literature.
 First of all, it contributes to the empirical literature on productivity related news shocks.
-The seminal paper on the effects of news about future changes in productivity is Beaudry and Portier (2006).3 There is an ongoing debate about the effects of news shocks, and the conflicting evidence stems from the wide diversity in variable settings, productivity series used and identification schemes applied.4 Moreover, our paper is methodologically related to the literature on state-dependent fiscal multipliers that uses STVAR models.
-Some examples are: Auerbach and Gorodnichenko (2012), Owyang, Ramey, and Zubairy (2013), Caggiano, Castelnuovo, and Groshenny (2014), and Caggiano et al. (2014).
-Beyond the narrative, our paper contributes to the literature in the following ways.
-First from a methodological perspective, we contribute to the model estimation through the fact that we allow the transition in the mean equation and the variance equation to be different, and we estimate the parameters of both transition functions.
+The seminal paper on the effects of news about future changes in productivity is Beaudry and Portier (2006).4 There is an ongoing debate about the effects of news shocks, and the conflicting evidence stems from the wide diversity in variable settings, productivity series used and identification schemes applied.5 Moreover, our paper is methodologically related to the literature on statedependent fiscal multipliers that uses STVAR models.
+Some examples are: Auerbach and Gorodnichenko (2012), Owyang et al. (2013), Caggiano et al. (2014), and Caggiano et al. (2015).
+Our paper contributes to the literature in the following ways.
+First, from a methodological perspective, we contribute to the model estimation through the fact that we allow the transition in the mean equation and the variance equation to be different, and we estimate the parameters of both transition functions.
 Moreover, we apply a medium-run identification scheme to identify a structural shock in an STVAR model.
 From a theoretical point of view, the fact of having news increasing the probability of exiting a recession has implications for theory.
-Models should take into account that good news are more valuable in recessions.
+Models should take into account that good news are more effective in recessions.

 The rest of the paper is organized as follows.
-In Section 2, we present the empirical approach and the estimation method employed.
-In Section 3, we describe the data.
-We discuss our results in Section 4, and offer some concluding remarks in Section 5.
+In Section 4.2, we present the empirical approach and the estimation method employed.
+In Section 4.3, we describe the data.
+We discuss our results in Section 4.4, and offer some concluding remarks in Section 4.5.

-3.2 Empirical Approach
+4.2 Empirical Approach

-We employ a five-dimensional LSTVAR model in levels.5 We work with quarterly data for the U.S. economy from 1955Q1 to 2012Q4.
-Our benchmark system contains five variables in the following order: TFP adjusted for variations in factor utilization, University of Michigan index of consumer sentiment (ICS), real output, inflation and stock prices (details are provided in appendix 3.A.2).
+We employ a five-dimensional LSTVAR model in levels.6 We work with quarterly data for the U.S. economy from 1955Q1 to 2012Q4.
+Our benchmark system contains five variables in the following order: TFP adjusted for variations in factor utilization, University of Michigan index of consumer sentiment (ICS), real output, inflation and stock prices (details are provided in appendix 4.A.2).